-Formatting Guidelines: Typed, 12-point font, double-spaced.
-The assignment is due at the beginning of class 5 on February 28.

-Please do not insert images into your final typed assignment.
+Formatting Guidelines: Typed, 12-point font; Question 1: a single-spaced outline; Questions 2 and 3: answers in double-spaced text in paragraph form.
+Do not insert images into your final typed assignment.
 Instead, refer to artworks in your answers by the artist's last name, the artwork's title, and its date.
 (No other information, such as size, materials or Met identification information is needed, just artist's last name, artwork's title and date, which you will find on the label next to the artwork.)